Bastu i gymmiljö med handduk och mentolkristaller för återhämtning

 2–4 times a week is enough for most people.
 Listen to your body and avoid excessive heat if you are tired or dehydrated.

-A post-gym sauna is more than just relaxation – it’s part of your recovery strategy.
-Whether you’re training for performance or well-being, a sauna can help you come back stronger.
+A post-workout sauna is more than just relaxation, it's part of your recovery strategy.
+Whether you're training for performance or well-being, a sauna can help you come back stronger.

 Explore our most popular recovery products here.